-- In class support, where a teaching assistant may support one or more children to understand the content of the lesson. - Small group withdrawal, where a member of staff may deliver a short-term literacy, numeracy or other intervention to a small group of pupils- this will be planned for carefully by the class teacher. - Visual supports such as job lists or writing frames. - Adapted tasks and instructions.
+- In class support, where a teacher or teaching assistant may support one or more children to understand the content of the lesson.
+This can be in a focus group. - Small group withdrawal, where a member of staff may deliver a short-term literacy, numeracy or other intervention to a small group of pupils- this will be planned for carefully by the class teacher. - Visual supports such as job lists or writing frames. - Adapted tasks and instructions.